farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

 In statistics, regression analysis is a technique used to estimate relationships among variables.
-Regression is a broad topic with many ways to model and analyze variable groups.
-In most of these special focus is paid to the relationship between a dependent variable and one or more independent variables.
+Regression is a broad subject and provides many ways to model and analyze variable groups.
+In most cases special focus is paid to the relationship between a dependent variable and one or more independent variables.
 The independent variables are generally referred to as 'predictors' while the dependent variable is the quantity one hopes to predict.